tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] waptservice fix for verify_cert_ldap in waptagent;

 * [FIX] Patch pltis_utils to display properly long integer in WAPTWUA.
-The wsusscn2.cab file may report KBs with incorrect huge download size up to 1TB.
+The wsusscn2.cab file may report KBs with incorrect huge download size up to 1TB;

+* [FIX] On a fresh install the admin ACL rights were not properly set up which required a service
+  restart to get fixed;

+* [FIX] force admin password change on upgrade if the old hash is SHA-1.

+* [FIX] minor fixes for uWSGI support

 Library changes in WAPT-1.8.2.7302
 ++++++++++++++++++++++++++++++++++